 At the time of the proposed redevelopment, the Penistone Park Clubrooms will be 40 years old.
-In addition, seven user groups hire the facility on a regular basis totalling over 1,300 active members; therefore it is recommended that site concept plan Option three and the facility concept plan be presented to the community and stakeholders for consultation as it provides the best outcome for the user groups and the community.
+In addition, seven user groups hire the facility on a regular basis totalling over 1,300 active members; therefore it is recommended that site concept plan Option Three and the facility concept plan be presented to the community and stakeholders for consultation as it provides the best outcome for the user groups and the community.

-The committee recommendation to the Council for this report (as detailed below) was resolved by the Capital Works Committee at its meeting held on 4 February 2014.
+The committee recommendation to the Council for Report CJ026-02/14 (as detailed below) was resolved by the Capital Works Committee at its meeting held on 4 February 2014.